French Boule Recipe

 - Cover and let rest for 2 more hours or until it has tripled in size.

-- Transfer the dough to a clean floured surface dusted with flour and form it into a medium tight ball.
-Move the dough to a floured proofing basket, cover with a towel and let proof for 60 to 90 minutes.
+- Transfer the dough to a clean floured surface dusted with flour and form it into a tight ball.
+Move the dough to a floured proofing basket or clean surface.
+Cover it with a towel and let proof for 60 to 90 minutes

 - Place a pizza stone into the oven and preheat to 500° and let sit for 30 minutes.

-- Invert the dough directly onto the stone, score, cover with a large metal bowl and bake 30 minutes, then uncover and bake for another 20 to 25 minutes or until the outside of the bread is dark brown.
+- Score the top with a blade, then the bread onto the hot stone.
+If you're using a bread basket, then Invert the dough directly onto the stone, score, cover with a large metal bowl and bake for 30 minutes, then uncover and bake for another 20 to 25 minutes or until the outside of the bread is dark brown.

 Thank you for helping make cooking and baking easier and better.